NVIDIA/deepops/docs/slurm-perf-cluster.md

    * 1 or more DGX servers (Worker nodes)
    * 1 Server or laptop (Ansible provisioning machine)
    * 1 Server or VM (Login node & Slurm controller)
-   * 1 or more NFS Servers
+   * 1 or more NFS Servers (Could be the login node or one of the workers)
    * Optional, 1 Server or VM (PXE provisioning machine)
    * Internet access
    * An ssh user that can be used to execute Slurm jobs, has sudo access, and can login to all hosts